David M. Hart

 Email:

-On this site, you’ll find information about my teaching, publications, research interests, and service activities.
+On this site, you’ll find information about my prior teaching, publications, research interests, and service activities.
 You can find my full c.v. here and my bio here.
 I welcome contacts from scholars, students, and policy practitioners.
-You can follow me on Twitter @ProfDavidHart.
+You can follow me on Bluesky @profdavidhart and find me on Linked-In, too.

 What’s New: